bcoles/kasld/docs/usage.md

   plausibly recover the base, accepting that this window is unproven.
 - `slots_initial` / `entropy_bits_initial` — the set the residual is measured
   against, in both units: `slots` out of `slots_initial` is the ratio the readout prints (`32 of 505`).
+An **upper bound** on the set the kernel drew from, not an identity: the count rests on an alignment this build can only bound from below, and a derived window (the direct map's) is evaluated generously because its true size turns on build options a userspace binary cannot read.
+The slack runs one way, so a residual stated against it never overstates what is left to search — but the starting entropy, and so the apparent reduction, can be flattering.
 The paging level is a set of admissible sizes rather than a window, so it carries `candidates_initial` beside `candidates` for the same purpose — `1 of 2` says one of the two levels this target could be running.
 Both are omitted where no such set is modelled